About Peanut and Tree Nut Allergies

 Always proceed with caution.
 Even if your child has eaten a food in the past, manufacturers sometimes change their processes — for example, switching suppliers to a company that uses shared equipment.
 And two foods that seem the same might have differences in their manufacturing.

-- If you do allow nuts in your home, watch for cross-contamination that can happen with utensils and cookware.
+- If you keep peanuts and nuts in your home, watch for cross-contamination that can happen with utensils and cookware.
 For example, make sure the knife you use to make peanut butter sandwiches is not used in preparing food for a child with a nut allergy, and that nut breads are not toasted in the same toaster as other breads.

 - Don't serve cooked foods you didn't make yourself, or anything with an unknown list of ingredients.